KimToKi/growrich-e-learning/SawadeeBot/overview.md

 # Overview

 LearnStream is a corporate learning management system (LMS) built with React, Express.js, and PostgreSQL.
 The platform provides structured learning paths and general video content for employee skill development, with comprehensive progress tracking and role-based content filtering.
-It features a modern dark-themed UI built with shadcn/ui components and integrates with Replit's authentication system.
+It features a modern dark-themed UI built with shadcn/ui components and integrates with Google OAuth for authentication.

 # User Preferences